stastnypremysl/lsql/docs/preprocesing.md

 ## Preprocessing order
 ### Batch expression

-a) Load next batch statement and set it as current context
+0) Load next batch statement and set it as current context
-b) Evaluate all unnamed macros excluding inner batch expressions
+1) Evaluate all unnamed macros excluding inner batch expressions
-c) Find all macros and compute hard unification for the batch statement
+2) Find all macros and compute hard unification for the batch statement
-c) Evaluate all hard unified macros' arguments as non-unified macros
+3) Evaluate all hard unified macros' arguments as non-unified macros
-d) Factorize hard unified macros
+4) Factorize hard unified macros
-e) Evaluate all hard-unified macros in the batch statement
+5) Evaluate all hard-unified macros in the batch statement
-f) Evaluate the rest of macros in the batch statement excluding inner batch expression
+6) Evaluate the rest of macros in the batch statement excluding inner batch expression
-g) Evaluate recursivly all inner batch expressions
+7) Evaluate recursivly all inner batch expressions
-h) Return list of batch expressions
+8) Return list of batch expressions

 ### Macro block

-a) Load next macro statement
+0) Load next macro statement
-b) TODO
+1) TODO

 ## Injection of macro to a context
 Each macro is evaluated in context - a substring of a query containing a macro.